Summer Travel: Five Easy Tips On How To Stay Healthy

 Bring A Protective Mask

-As we approach summer, many travelers will think it’s ok to forgo wearing a protective mask (antiviral mask) on their trip.
-On the contrary, despite what many people think, face coverings are highly effective in reducing the risk of contracting the coronavirus.
-Moreover, face coverings can also help prevent a wide scale resurge of the pandemic this fall.
-It may not seem popular and it may seem “so last month”.
-But protective mask coverings should be worn on your trip, particularly in public places.
+As we approach summer, many travelers will think it’s okay to forgo wearing a protective (antiviral mask) on their trip.
+On the contrary, despite what many believe, face coverings are highly effective in reducing the coronavirus risk.
+Moreover, face coverings can help prevent a wide-scale resurge of the pandemic this fall.
+It may not seem popular or “so last month.”
+However, protective mask coverings should be worn on your trip, particularly in public places.
 As it is, protective masks may be required for entry in some businesses.
-Do yourself a favor, stay healthy this summer by wearing a mask.
+Do yourself a favor and stay healthy this summer by wearing a mask.

 Keep Your Distance

-Social distancing has become part of the norm and even now, it’s really no different.
-Although vaccines have made a huge difference, the coronavirus is still out there.
-In fact, there are increases in certain parts of the United States.
-With this in mind, you should still keep your distance from people you don’t know.
-Despite some people say what’s contrary to public health, you’ll know what’s best.
+Social distancing has become part of the norm, and even now, it’s no different.
+Although vaccines have made a considerable difference, the coronavirus is still out there.
+There are increases in certain parts of the United States.
+With this in mind, you should keep your distance from people you don’t know.
+Despite some people saying what’s contrary to public health, you’ll know what’s best.

 About The Author

-Randy Yagi is an award-winning freelance writer who served as the National Travel Writer for CBS Local from 2012-2019.
-More than 900 of his stories still appear in syndication across 23 CBS websites, including CBS New York, Los Angeles, Chicago and San Francisco.
+Randy Yagi is an award-winning freelance writer who served as the National Travel Writer for CBS Local from 2012 to 2019.
+More than 900 of his stories still appear in syndication across 23 CBS websites, including CBS New York, Los Angeles, Chicago, and San Francisco.
 During his peak years with CBS, Randy had a reported digital audience reach of 489 million and 5.5 million monthly visitors.
-Additionally, his stories have appeared in the Daily Meal, CBS Radio, Engadget and Radio.com.
-He is a Media Fellow of Stanford University, U.S. Army veteran and lifelong resident of Santa Cruz County, California.
+Additionally, his stories have appeared in the Daily Meal, CBS Radio, Engadget, and Radio.com.
+He is a Media Fellow of Stanford University, a U.S. Army veteran, and a lifelong Santa Cruz County, California resident.

 Related: How To Keep Healthy Onboard A Cruise Ship